 At the most basic level, the parent-child relationship is designed to do just that.
 And this moment, in which many of us are home with only our immediate families, presents a singular opportunity to flex our social-engagement muscles as never before and, in turn, to build our children’s resilience (as well as our own).

 Priming the social-engagement system isn’t difficult, but it starts with feeling okay yourself, so try to get enough sleep, proper nutrition, emotional support, and fill your own parent tank first.
+I know you are running on empty about now, so please take this seriously.
+Since the stress has lasted so long, it’s becoming toxic to many adults.
+So please take care of yourself and then if you have a little left in your tank, connect with your kids and try to relax with them.
 And then:

 - Connect, connect, connect.
 Hugs, reassuring looks, a gentle tone in our voice, singing favorite songs, playing games — these actions calm the nervous system.
 They buffer stress physically and emotionally because the mind and the body are interconnected.